Ten Thoughts on Earning my Doctor of Ministry Degree

 4. I don’t “feel” like a “Doctor.”
 Some call this “imposter syndrome,” while some of this is simply questioning the value of a DMin compared with a PhD (or some other research doctorate.)
 However, MBTS has declared that “Doctor” should be included with my name, no matter how I feel, because I met their degree requirements for the appropriate degree.

 5. I experienced some deep and unexpected emotions towards the end of this degree.
 While there is certainly the experience of tremendous relief and satisfaction to be finished with the degree, I also experienced a sense of disappointment as well.
 First, in my pride (notice, I said, “in my PRIDE” which is not a good thing!)
 I believed I wanted my dissertation “readers” (those professors who read over and guided me in my dissertation along the way and ultimately graded my work) to be more “wowed” at my work than they were.
 This had nothing to do with them or the quality of the guidance (they were both very helpful throughout the process!), instead it had a whole lot to do with my pride and seeking after the applause of men.
 This is a danger that any of us can fall into with any of the work we do.
 However, we should do our work for God’s glory and not for our own glory.
 This is sinful pride and should be set aside.
 The professors did say that the middle section of my dissertation (which was really the real “meat” of this work) was very good, but there were other parts of the dissertation that, rightly and deservedly, drew some constructive criticism.
-This type of criticism is always to expected anytime one submits his work for public viewing and for others to read.
+This type of criticism is always to be expected anytime one submits his work for public viewing and for others to read.
 Not everyone is going to agree with all of our work all of the time and that is okay.
 That is the nature of scholarship, in general, and it is the nature of living in a world with those of other opinions.
 We need to be humble enough to learn from others and listen to what others have to say, especially about our own work.
 Our own work is better with the thoughts and critiques of others, not less.

 6. A second feeling of disappointment, which was quite unexpected, was that after doing a ton of work in the classes, as well the work on the dissertation, one receives a piece of paper declaring the degree which one has obtained.
 After I defended, I was relieved and we did celebrate some with a nice dinner, but I realized that getting a doctorate was not even close to being the “be all end all” of accomplishments in life.
 Indeed, this degree was not “it.”
 I don’t believe any accomplishment will ever completely “fill” us because no accomplishment is able to fill us.
 For anyone reading this who believes that earning the title of “doctor” (or any other worldly, professional or academic title) will be “it,” I’m here to tell you that you will be greatly disappointed.
 This is not to say that what you have done does not matter, but simply that we can hype these types of accomplishments up so much that, ultimately, we make them bigger than they really are.
 Ultimately, what we are looking for is intimacy with God.
 The applause which comes from other people can never really satisfy us at the core of our beings.
 The “holes” in our hearts are too big for accomplishments or people to fill.